openwfm/wrf-fire/README.txt

 do us a favor and before you ask a question (such as, what is git?) please google first.
 You may need to find a local guru for Linux questions.

-If you find this code useful please acknowledge our work by citing the paper [1].
-For the description of the fire code, see the sections "Fireline propagation model", "Coupling ﬁre and weather models", and "Level-set-based wildland fire model".
-The fire model is based on [2] but not all features from [2] are implemented here yet.
-The preprint [3] describes the code as of WRF release 3.3 planned in Spring 2011 and this repository as of early November 2010.
-The paper [4] is just an extended abstract but it mentions few more advanced features.
+If you find this code useful please acknowledge our work by citing the papers [1] or [2].
+[2] describes the code as of WRF release 3.3 planned in Spring 2011 and this repository as of early November 2010.
+The arXiv version [3] will be updated to keep up with the current development version (the master branch in this repository).
+[4] is just an extended abstract but it mentions few more advanced features not described anywhere else at the moment.

+The physical fire model is based on CAWFE [5] but not all features from [5] are implemented here yet.

 Thank you for using WRF-Fire!